TikhonJelvis/RL-book/book/chapter11/chapter11.md

         )
 ```

-Next we write methods for Value Iteration, SARSA and Q-Learning
+Next, we write methods for Value Iteration, SARSA and Q-Learning

 ```python
 from rl.markov_decision_process import FiniteDeterministicPolicy